Common cyber attacks

 Phishing involves fraudulent emails that appear to come from a legitimate business, such as your bank or your credit card company.
 These emails contain links to a fraudulent website that seems legitimate.
 The website may look identical to the real login page of your bankβs website, for example.
 Users are told to login to the fake website, therefore providing their login credentials to the attacker.

+Spear phishing is a type of phishing that is more targeted.
+This can take the form of personalized emails sent to employees of a specific company.
+Whaling is another kind of phishing targeted at high-profile individuals, for example a company president.
 Vishing, voice phishing, is phishing performed over the phone.
 The attacker could pretend to be from the targetβs bank or from the IT department in the company.
 For example, an attacker may impersonate an IT department employee who says they need to know the password to reset it.
+Mishing, SMS phishing, is phishing performed using SMS text messages to the targetβs cell phone.

-*Watering hole attacks compromise sites that the target victim frequently visits.
+Watering hole attacks compromise sites that the target frequently visits.
 If a malicious link is placed on a website the target trusts, they might not hesitate to click it.
 So, this kind of attack is taking advantage of the userβs trust in the website they frequently visit.

 Tailgating attacks involve entering restricted, secure areas by simply walking in behind an authorized person as they enter.
 Any company that has restricted areas will have rules against this, but often the target will hold the door open for the attacker to be polite, assuming the attacker is also authorized to enter.